ovainola/ovainola.github.com/_posts/2016-11-2-Viscoplasticity.markdown

-Here are presented Von mises yield surfaces both in 2D and 3D.
+Here are presented von Mises yield surfaces both in 2D and 3D.
 Used yield stress is 200 MPa.
-As you can see, von Mises yield surface is an oval in 2D plane.
-Inside the circle represents the elastic region and outside the circle the plastic region.
-Do note, that x- and y-axis are eigenstresses and not $$\sigma_{x}$$ and $$\sigma_{y}$$.
+As you can see, the von Mises yield surface is an ellipse in the 2D principal-stress plane.
+Inside the ellipse represents the elastic region and outside the plastic region.
+Do note that the x- and y-axes are principal stresses and not $$\sigma_{x}$$ and $$\sigma_{y}$$.

-3D presentation reveals the whole truth and we can see that the oval shape, which we saw in 2D plane, is marely a cross-section of the cylinder, which is the von Mises yield surface.
+The 3D presentation reveals the whole truth and we can see that the elliptical shape, which we saw in 2D plane, is merely a cross-section of the cylinder, which is the von Mises yield surface.
 The axis of the cylinder resides at the hydrostatic pressure axis.